scvsoft/code_happening_2012/README.md

 Don't be afraid of keeping it simple or if you have little time to do it, we are looking for very **minimalistic** stuff this time.

-You have time until **Thusday Dec.
-20th EOD Pacific Time** to publish your work.
+You have time until **Wednesday Dec.
+26th EOD Pacific Time** to publish your work.

 ## What are the technical/formal requirements?